cdl-geneseo/geneseo-dictionary/W/Wig.md

 # Wig

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wig

 Created by  Carver Kozlowski on Apr 07, 2019

 (noun) usually used as a figure of speech within a phrase such as, &quot;My wig is snatched&quot;, indicating shock and surprise. &quot;Wig&quot; can also be used as an exclamatory, similar to the word &quot;wow,&quot; expressing shock or surprise.
 The phrase has been growing in popularity over the past 2 years.Carver Kozlowski, S-Z, 2019.